SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Method

 \item {\it Independent 3D reconstructions:} We run MAST3R-SfM~\cite{Duisterhof2024MASt3RSfMAF} independently on RGB and thermal images.
 Using the masks from the previous step, we discard matches in the smoke regions of RGB images.
 Though MAST3R-SfM handles RGB-RGB and thermal-thermal matching well, it struggles with RGB-thermal matching.

 \item {\it Cross-modal registration:} We use MINIMA~\cite{jiang2025minima}, which is specialized for cross-modality matching, to establish 2D correspondences between RGB-thermal image pairs.
-We then lift these correspondences to 3D using the 2D-3D mappings that we obtain from the per-modality calibration.
-This enables the estimation of a similarity transform $T \in \mathrm{Sim}(3)$ that aligns the RGB and thermal coordinate systems. \end{enumerate}
+We then lift these correspondences to 3D using the 2D-3D mappings from the per-modality calibration.
+Doing so enables the estimation of a similarity transform $T \in \mathrm{Sim}(3)$ that aligns the RGB and thermal coordinate systems. \end{enumerate}